-- Title IX Office Room 313, Harper Hall (252) 399-6330 - Wilson Medical Center 1705 Tarboro St. SW (252) 399-8040 - Lee Student Health Center (252) 399-6397 - Campus Police Waters Hall (252) 399-6911
+• Title IX Office Room 313, Harper Hall (252) 399-6330 Wilson Medical Center 1705 Tarboro St. SW (252) 399-8040

+• Lee Student Health Center (252) 399-6397

+Wilson Police Department - Barton College District Office Waters Hall (252) 399-6911

-The rape or sexual assault should be reported to Campus Police.
+The rape or sexual assault should be reported to Wilson Police Department - Barton College District officers.

 This is important even if you do not plan to prosecute.
 Once a report is made with the police, your identity cannot be guaranteed to remain anonymous as they are required by law to investigate all reported criminal activity.
 Consider contacting a counselor for confidential reporting.
 Remember, you did not deserve or ask to be assaulted.
 If you were a victim of a violent crime, please seek help as noted above.
-Residence Life and Campus Police are also always available to assist you in finding the resources needed.
+Residence Life and Wilson Police Department - Barton College District are also always available to assist you in finding the resources needed.